How much is this going to cost?

 Dental insurance is a contract between you and your insurance carrier and ultimately it is the patient’s responsibility to know their insurance coverage.
 Several factors can be responsible as to why a procedure was denied or paid at a reduced rate.
 Common reasons include:

 Whenever possible we will attempt to determine the specific benefits available to you.
-On occasion a pre-treatment estimate (pre-authorization) can be sent to your insurance company to verify what they will cover.
+On occasion a pre-treatment estimate (pre-authorization) can be sent to your insurance company to verify what they will cover, however, it is not a guarantee of coverage.
 Because the need for root canal therapy can be urgent, most insurance policies typically do not require any special pre treatment authorization.
 We will do our best to answer your questions and advocate on your behalf.
 Direct contact by you, the insurance subscriber, is the best was to understand and maximize your insurance benefits.